One of the most recognisable names in British comedy, Jason Manford is full of likeable charm and teasingly intelligent wit.

 Six gigs later Jason was crowned The City Life North West Comedian of the Year; previously won by Caroline Aherne, Johnny Vegas and Peter Kay.

 After winning several smaller awards, Jason Manford was nominated for the Perrier Award in Edinburgh in 2005 for his show Urban Legends.
 Not limiting his entertainment output to comedy, in 2011 Jason was crowned the winner of Born to Shine showcasing his not-so hidden talent of opera singing.

-He has since starred in the musical Sweeney Todd at the Adelphi Theatre in London's West End, as well as the UK tour of The Producers and as Caractacus Potts in Chitty Chitty Bang Bang.
-2017 saw Jason enter the top 10 in the UK charts with his debut album A Different Stage.
+He has since starred in the musical Sweeney Todd at the Adelphi Theatre in London's West End, as well as the UK tour of The Producers, Caractacus Potts in Chitty Chitty Bang Bang, Nathan Detroit in Guys and Dolls and The Cowardly Lion in The Wizard of Oz.

 Following his UK tours in 2008 and 2009, stand up sets on Live at the Apollo, Michael McIntyre’s Comedy Roadshow and The Royal Variety Performance all helped establish Jason Manford as a household name comic, a position which made him the ideal host of ITV’s reality comedy competition, ‘Show Me The Funny’.